My Setup and the Problem

 I use Linux on my main work laptop, where remote access is effortless: I can SSH with Kitty’s remote edit kitten or mount remotes via KDE Dolphin.

 But at home, my desktop runs Windows 11 for gaming (thanks to stupid anti-cheat restrictions).
-I normally just game there very rare I do work from the Desktop, but sometimes I’m already at the desk and need to quickly edit stuff remote.
+I normally just game on the desktop; but sometimes I have to do some work from the Desktop, already at the desk and need to quickly edit stuff remote.
 Most time I just used scp.
-But remembering in the past I used WinSCP for remote file editing.
+But remembering in the past as win user, I used WinSCP for remote file editing.
 Found out quicky it natively refuses to connect using my SSH key from the already running agent in 1password.

 Solve it quickly